lumirelle/lumirelle.me/pages/posts/manual/programming-fonts-manual.md

 "'Symbols Nerd Font', 'M PLUS Code Latin', 'Source Han Sans TC', monospace"
 ```

-## 60% Group
+## 60%em Group

+> [!Note]
+>
+> Most of Latin fonts are designed to be 60% width, but very few CJK fonts are.

 This group uses ["Maple Mono CN (Default ligature and unhinted)"](https://github.com/subframe7536/maple-font/releases) for CJK characters support.
-Most of Latin fonts are designed to be 60% width, but very few CJK fonts are.

 > [!Note]
 >
 > "Maple Mono CN" itself is a beautiful monospace font, you can use it standalone if you want.
 >
-> The variable version of Maple Mono CN is in progress, just see the [discussion](https://github.com/subframe7536/maple-font/discussions/503).
+> The variable version of Maple Mono CN is still in progress, just see the [discussion](https://github.com/subframe7536/maple-font/discussions/503).

 And Latin font have more choice: